 - There may be associated stress and nervousness at being in unfamiliar surroundings, particularly as they often have poor vision.

 - School children and students may need extra time for reading and sitting exams.
 Small print can usually be read with aids but children will find it hard to share books.

 - Patients need to inform the DVLA - many will not be authorised to drive.

 This will vary with the underlying cause.
 It is often difficult and often disappointing.
 The outcome depends on the visual potential, the presence of visual symptoms such as oscillopsia and the location of a null position, if there is one.

 - Subsequent management depends on the underlying condition.
 It may be conservative, medical (eg, gabapentin, baclofen) or surgical.
 The latter is unusual and involves altering the insertion of the relevant extraocular muscles.

 - Neurosurgery may be performed where there is an underlying resectable lesion.
-There are promising advances made in particular surgical techniques that might make this option more attractive soon.
+There are several surgical techniques available, but there is currently a lack of high-quality supportive evidence for their efficacy.